Cochlear implant: Usage

 As of October 2010, approximately 188,000 individuals had been fitted with cochlear implants worldwide.
 As of December 2012, the same publication cited approximately 324,000 cochlear implant devices having been surgically implanted.
 In the U.S., roughly 58,000 devices were implanted in adults and 38,000 in children.
-As of 2016, the Ear Foundation in the United Kingdom, estimates the number of cochlear implant recipients in the world to be about 600,000.
+As of 2016, the Ear Foundation in the United Kingdom estimates the number of cochlear implant recipients in the world to be about 600,000.
 The American Cochlear Implant Alliance estimates that 217,000 people received CIs in the United States through the end of 2019.

 Cost and insurance

-Cochlear implantation includes the medical device as well as related services and procedures including pre-operative testing, the surgery, and aftercare that includes audiology and speech language pathology services.
+Cochlear implantation includes the medical device as well as related services and procedures, including preoperative testing, the surgery, and aftercare that includes audiology and speech language pathology services.
 These are provided over time by a team of clinicians with specialized training.
 All of these services, as well as the cochlear implant device and related peripherals, are part of the medical intervention and are typically covered by health insurance in the United States and many areas of the world.
-These medical services and procedures include candidacy evaluation, hospital services inclusive of supplies and medications used during surgery, surgeon and other physicians such as anesthesiologists, the cochlear implant device and system kit, and programming and (re)habilitation following the surgery.
+These medical services and procedures include candidacy evaluation, hospital services inclusive of supplies and medications used during surgery, the surgeon and other physicians such as anesthesiologists, the cochlear implant device and system kit, and programming and (re)habilitation following the surgery.
 In many countries around the world, the cost of cochlear implantation and aftercare is covered by health insurance.
 However, financial factors impact the evaluation selection process.
 Children with public health insurance or no health insurance are less likely to receive the implant before 2 years old.

 In the US, as cochlear implants have become more commonplace and accepted as a valuable and cost effective health intervention, insurance coverage has expanded to include private insurance, Medicare, Tricare, the VA System, other federal health plans, and Medicaid.
 In September 2022 the Centers for Medicare & Medicaid Services expanded coverage of cochlear implants for appropriate candidates under Medicare.
-Candidates must demonstrate limited benefit with appropriately fit hearing aids but with criteria now defined by test scores of less than or equal to 60% correct in the best-aided listening condition on recorded tests of open-set sentence recognition.
-Just as there is with any medical procedure, there are typically co-pays which vary depending upon the insurance plan.
+Candidates must demonstrate limited benefit with appropriately fit hearing aids, but with criteria now defined by test scores of less than or equal to 60% correct in the best-aided listening condition on recorded tests of open-set sentence recognition.
+Just as there is with any medical procedure, there are typically co-pays, which vary depending upon the insurance plan.

-In the United Kingdom, the NHS covers cochlear implants in full, as does Medicare in Australia, and the Department of Health in Ireland, Seguridad Social in Spain, Sistema Sanitario Nazionale in Italy, Sécurité Sociale in France and Israel, and the Ministry of Health or ACC (depending on the cause of deafness) in New Zealand.
+In the United Kingdom, the NHS covers cochlear implants in full, as do Medicare in Australia, and the Department of Health in Ireland, Seguridad Social in Spain, Sistema Sanitario Nazionale in Italy, Social security in France, Bituah Leumi in Israel, and the Ministry of Health or ACC (depending on the cause of deafness) in New Zealand.
 In Germany and Austria, the cost is covered by most health insurance organizations.